Employment Opportunities 2026

 *Please note we do not accept applications via agencies

-Please note: Only applicants shortlisted for interview will be contacted with regards to the progress of their application.
+Please note: Only applicants shortlisted for an interview will be contacted regarding the progress of their application.

 Terms and Conditions

 In undertaking this position, compliance with all Berengarra School policies and guidelines as outlined in the Staff Handbook or its equivalent is required.
-The successful applicant must abide to the Child Safety and School Community Code of Conducts and abide all child safety standards.
+The successful applicant must abide by the Child Safety and School Community Code of Conduct and abide by all child safety standards.

 About the School